chidubemokeke/Subgraph-Tutorial-Transaction-Receipts/README.md

 # Understanding Transaction Receipts in Subgraphs

 This repository is a simple guide to understanding and utilizing transaction receipts within subgraphs.
-We will explore how transaction receipts can enhance the way we interact with blockchain data and how they can be effectively utilized in the context of NFT smart contracts, specifically the CryptoKitties contract.
+We'll explore how transaction receipts can enhance how we interact with blockchain data, particularly within NFT smart contracts, using the CryptoKitties contract as an example.

-In this subgraph, by setting receipt to true in the manifest, we can access the transaction logs to retrieve the saleAmount from a different event parameters and logIndice in the same Transaction.

-We also use transaction receipts to check the type of a transaction and assign an Enum value to it.
+By setting receipt: true in the manifest, we can access transaction logs to retrieve important data such as the sale amount from different event parameters and logIndex in the same transaction.
+Transaction receipts are also used to determine the type of transaction and assign an appropriate Enum value to it.

 ## What Are Transaction Receipts?

-Transaction receipts are essential components in blockchain transactions, providing detailed information about the outcome of a transaction.
-Created after a transaction has been mined, a receipt provides the outcome of the transaction (whether it succeeded or failed), the gas used, logs all events triggered during its execution, and other crucial data.
-Understanding transaction receipts is fundamental for developers looking to build efficient and reliable subgraphs.
+A transaction receipt is a confirmation record created after a transaction is mined.
+It provides crucial details such as:

+- Whether the transaction succeeded or failed.
+- Gas used.
+- Logs of events triggered during execution.
+- Other important data relevant to the transaction.

+These receipts are vital for developers because they allow deep insights into what occurred during the transaction, beyond just a confirmation of its success.

 ## Why Use Transaction Receipts?

-Utilizing transaction receipts can significantly enhance your subgraph's functionality by allowing you to:
+Transaction receipts can improve the functionality of your subgraph by allowing you to:

-Track Events: Capture and log events emitted by smart contracts, which can be critical for monitoring contract interactions.
-Analyze Performance: Assess the gas efficiency of transactions to optimize contract usage.
-Debug Issues: Identify problems with transactions by examining the status and logs in the receipt.
+- Track Events: Log all contract events in a transaction (e.g., sales or transfers).
+- Analyze Gas Usage: Optimize contract performance by analyzing how much gas was consumed.
+- Debug Transactions: Find and fix transaction issues by reviewing logs and transaction outcomes.

 ## Data Source Configuration

+Below is an example of the configuration used for enabling transaction receipts in the CryptoKitties subgraph:

 ```yaml
 specVersion: 1.0.0